DaanDeMeyer/reproc/README.md

   If you don't have access to every platform, make a pull request and CI will compile and run the tests on the platforms you don't have access to.

+  Tests will be compiled with sanitizers in CI so make sure to not introduce any leaks or undefined behaviour.
+Enable compiling with sanitizers locally as follows:

+  `cmake -DREPROC_SANITIZERS=ON ..`

 - When adding a new feature, make sure to implement it for both POSIX and Windows.
 - When adding a new feature, add a new test for it or modify an existing one to